-Foreign Exchange Facility Guarantee
+Foreign Exchange Facility Guarantee with EDC

 In 2020 the Company entered into a Foreign Exchange Facility Guarantee to cover margin requirements in relation to foreign exchange and commodity futures contract facility.
-The Lender of Credit Facility amended the credit agreement to recognize the Foreign Exchange Facility Guarantee provided by a third party, a Canadian Crown corporation.
-The facility guarantees a maximum aggregate liability of \$6.0 million and is valid until May 31, 2022.
-This guarantee provides additional borrowing capacity within the abovementioned Credit Facility.
-This Foreign Exchange Facility Guarantee can be renewed beyond May 31, 2022 at the discretion of the third party.
+The lender of the Credit Facility amended the credit agreement to recognize the Foreign Exchange Facility Guarantee provided by a third party, a Canadian Crown corporation.
+The facility guarantees a maximum aggregate liability of \$6.0 million and is valid until May 31, 2023.
+This Foreign Exchange Facility Guarantee can be renewed beyond May 31, 2023, at the discretion of the third party.
 There can be no assurance that the Guarantee will be renewed, consequently limiting the Company to available credit in case of extreme swings in foreign exchange.